hcsaba1982/ms-advanced/advanced training/8-egress-gateway/README.md

 netcat -nvlkp 7777
 ```

-On the original terminal window, enter to any of the pods in the app1 namespace:
+On the original terminal window, exec into any of the pods in the app1 namespace.

 ```
 APP1_POD=$(kubectl get pod -n app1 --no-headers -o name | head -1) && echo $APP1_POD